Canberra Crescent Condominium near Canberra Plaza and MRT station

 • Yishun Primary School.

-For older children, some secondary schools within 2.5km of Canberra Crescent Condo include Canberra Secondary School, Sembawang Secondary School, Ahmad Ibrahim Secondary School, Northland Secondary School, Yishun Town Secondary School, and Yishun Secondary School.
+For older children, some secondary schools within 2.5km of Canberra Crescent Residences include Canberra Secondary School, Sembawang Secondary School, Ahmad Ibrahim Secondary School, Northland Secondary School, Yishun Town Secondary School, and Yishun Secondary School.

 For post-secondary education, the nearest are Yishun Innova Junior College and Republic Polytechnic.